aerogear-attic/aerogear-simplepush-server/server-vertx/README.md

 are available:

     {
+      "port" : 7777,
       "reaperTimeout" : 300000,
       "ackInterval" : 60000
     }

+#### port
+The port that the server should listen to.

 #### reaperTimeout
 This is a scheduled job that will clean up UserAgent that have been inactive for the specified amount of time.